-Starting PointAs a starting point, a different approach for nutraceutical concept evaluation, use and definition is often needed, and the existing assessment methodology for pharmaceutical products may be considered and leveraged.
+Starting PointAs a starting point, a different approach for nutraceutical concept evaluation, use and definition is often needed.
+And the existing assessment methodology for pharmaceutical products may be considered and leveraged.
 Medicinal products are well-defined for specific indications.
 They must follow specific legislation on efficacy, safety, production and use in therapy to be authorized and marketed.
 The dose and mechanism of action must be identified in detail, as must possible undesired side effects and pharmacokinetics depending on the dose and on the method of administration.
 Each step is clearly designed and addressed before a new drug can be considered for the market.
 Once a medicinal product is placed on the market, its benefit/risk ratio continues to be assessed throughout its entire lifespan.
-It should be noted that the necessary time to develop a new nutraceutical is reduced compared to the time required to develop a new drug, considering the natural origin of the constituents of a nutraceutical and that a nutraceutical is formed by many natural substances and not by a single substance, as in a drug.
+It should be noted that the necessary time to develop a new nutraceutical is reduced compared to the time required to develop a new drug.
+Considering the natural origin of the constituents of a nutraceutical.
+And that a nutraceutical is formed by many natural substances and not by a single substance, as in a drug.

-Advertising claims must not be false or misleading, and must be substantiated at the time they are made.
-Advertisers are required to have a reasonable basis for concluding that advertising claims are accurate, and that representations of claims made in advertising have a particular level of substantiation.
+Advertising ClaimsAdvertising claims must not be false or misleading.
+And must be substantiated at the time they are made.
+Advertisers are required to have a reasonable basis for concluding that advertising claims are accurate.
+And that representations of claims made in advertising have a particular level of substantiation.
 Generally, substantiation expectations for medical foods would be the “gold standard” of two multicenter, double blind human trials.
 Key aspects to consider when manufacturers want to substantiate claims made in labelling:

 - the meaning of the claim(s) being made

 - the relationship of the evidence to the claim

 - the quality of the evidence

 - the totality of the evidence